purohitamann/boilrplate/README.md

 License
 This project is licensed under a commercial license.
-See Terms of Service for usage guidelines.
+Please take a look at the Terms of Service for usage guidelines.